RyanSamman/CPIT221/src/markdown/OurProposal1.md

 However, the majority of the courses from FCIT focus on memorization, rather than a strong understanding of the subject at hand.
 This may be a reason why employers are starting to realize the value of a degree has withered away, as it is now easier than ever to learn a skill on your own.

 The simplest course to shift away from **memorization** to **comprehension** would be the programming courses, and is why we have chosen CPCS202 for the proposal!
-I believe that the majority of courses can be similarly implemented,
+Over the next few years, I will be applying this concept to nearly all the courses myself, ensuring I have a thorough understanding of what I learn.

 Back to the story, My teammates did their roles perfectly, and we even finished a basic prototype for the proposal a week before the deadline!
 However, things went downhill from there...